Milo175/Data-Analytics-Portfolio/README.md

 ![](PowerBI-Projects/Page%202.2.png)

-### **Slide 5: An overview of Crimes Committed over the past 6 years and a bar chart showcasing the occurrence of crimes per specific day of the week**
+### Slide 5: An overview of Crimes Committed over the past 6 years and a bar chart showcasing the occurrence of crimes per specific day of the week

 ![](PowerBI-Projects/Page%203.png)

-### **Slide 6: A bar chart visualizing the number of crimes commmitted per hour of the day - filter crime type: *all* **
+### Slide 6: A bar chart visualizing the number of crimes commmitted per hour of the day - filter crime type: *all*

 ![](PowerBI-Projects/Page%204.png)

-### **Slide 7: A bar chart visualizing the number of crimes commmitted per hour of the day - filter crime type: *'Battery - Simple Assault'* **
+### Slide 7: A bar chart visualizing the number of crimes commmitted per hour of the day - filter crime type: *'Battery - Simple Assault'*

 ![](PowerBI-Projects/Page%204.1.png)

-### **Slide 8: A bar chart visualizing the number of crimes commmitted per hour of the day - filter crime type: *'Intimate Partner - Simple Assault'* **
+### Slide 8: A bar chart visualizing the number of crimes commmitted per hour of the day - filter crime type: *'Intimate Partner - Simple Assault'*

 ![](PowerBI-Projects/Page%204.2.png)

-### **Slide 9: A bar chart visualizing the number of crimes commmitted per hour of the day - filter crime type: *'Vehicle - Stolen'* **
+### Slide 9: A bar chart visualizing the number of crimes commmitted per hour of the day - filter crime type: *'Vehicle - Stolen'*

 ![](PowerBI-Projects/Page%204.3.png)

-### **Slide 10: A bar chart visualizing the number of crimes commmitted per hour of the day - filter crime type: *'Theft of Identity'* **
+### Slide 10: A bar chart visualizing the number of crimes commmitted per hour of the day - filter crime type: *'Theft of Identity'*

 ![](PowerBI-Projects/Page%204.4.png)

-### **Slide 11: A heatmap highlighting the areas where most crimes occur in Los Angeles - filter victim descent: *'Hispanic'* chosen for demonstrating purposes **
+### Slide 11: A heatmap highlighting the areas where most crimes occur in Los Angeles - filter victim descent: *'Hispanic'* chosen for demonstrating purposes

 ![](PowerBI-Projects/Page%205.png)

-### **Slide 12: A bar chart highlighting only the streets with most crimes happening on intersections - with drill function to dive into each street individually **
+### Slide 12: A bar chart highlighting only the streets with most crimes happening on intersections - with drill function to dive into each street individually

 ![](PowerBI-Projects/Page%206.png)

-### **Slide 13: A bar chart highlighting only the streets with most crimes happening on intersections - with drill function set to *'6TH ST'* for demonstrating purposes **
+### Slide 13: A bar chart highlighting only the streets with most crimes happening on intersections - with drill function set to *'6TH ST'* for demonstrating purposes

 ![](PowerBI-Projects/Page%206.1.png)

-### **Slide 14: An overview of the victim descent and area names of crimes committed - graph on the right has a drill function to view victim descent type per specific area  **
+### Slide 14: An overview of the victim descent and area names of crimes committed - graph on the right has a drill function to view victim descent type per specific area

 ![](PowerBI-Projects/Page%207.png)

-### **Slide 15: An overview of the victim descent and area names of crimes committed - drill function set to *'Central'* area for demonstrating purposes **
+### Slide 15: An overview of the victim descent and area names of crimes committed - drill function set to *'Central'* area for demonstrating purposes

 ![](PowerBI-Projects/Page%207.1.png)

-### **Slide 16: An overview of the victim descent and area names of crimes committed - the left graph has selected victim descent type *'Black'* as a filter **
+### Slide 16: An overview of the victim descent and area names of crimes committed - the left graph has selected victim descent type *'Black'* as a filter

 ![](PowerBI-Projects/Page%207.2.png)

-### **Slide 17: An overview of Crimes Committed over the past 6 years and a bar chart showcasing the occurrence of crimes per specific day of the week**
+### Slide 17: A bar chart highlighting distribution of victim descent - with drill function to view most common crimes each descent is targetted for

 ![](PowerBI-Projects/Page%208.png)

-### **Slide 5: An overview of Crimes Committed over the past 6 years and a bar chart showcasing the occurrence of crimes per specific day of the week**
+### Slide 18: A bar chart highlighting distribution of victim descent - with drill function set to victim descent *'Hispanic'* for demonstrating purposes

 ![](PowerBI-Projects/Page%208.1.png)

-### **Slide 5: An overview of Crimes Committed over the past 6 years and a bar chart showcasing the occurrence of crimes per specific day of the week**
+### **Slide 19: A treemap of the most commonly used Modus Operandi (mo's) by criminals - slide filter included to select least to most common

 ![](PowerBI-Projects/Page%209.png)

-### **Slide 5: An overview of Crimes Committed over the past 6 years and a bar chart showcasing the occurrence of crimes per specific day of the week**
+### **Slide 20: An overview of the case statuses, the distribution of statuses over all cases per year and the most common cases with a CI (continued investigation) status

 ![](PowerBI-Projects/Page%2010.png)

-### **Slide 5: An overview of Crimes Committed over the past 6 years and a bar chart showcasing the occurrence of crimes per specific day of the week**

 ## Conclusions